 The city of Beacon was incorporated in 1913, merging Fishkill Landing and Matteawan.
 Home to various historic buildings and areas, Beacon was named to commemorate the beacon fires that were lit on the summit of the Fishkill Mountains during the Revolutionary War to inform the Continental Army of British movements.

 COFFEE & COMMERCE

 Since Beacon established itself as a center for culture and the arts, new and exciting eateries and shopping venues have been opening frequently along the city's storefronts.
 The Bank Square Coffeehouse, a corner coffeehouse with a view of the Hudson, offers high-quality coffee, tea, and baked goods, as well as open mic entertainment several times each week.
-Cafes and restaurants including Homespun Foods and Poppy's are scattered throughout the city, and stores such as Riverwinds Gallery, Utensil, and Notions-N-Potions are great places to shop for art, apparel, or unique gifts for yourself or others.
+Cafes and restaurants including Homespun Foods and Meyer's Olde Dutch Food and Such are scattered throughout the city, and stores such as Riverwinds Gallery, Utensil, and Notions-N-Potions are great places to shop for art, apparel, or unique gifts for yourself or others.

 Beacon's location between the Hudson River and the Fishkill Mountains lends itself to many types of recreational activities, from hiking the trails of Mt.
 Beacon Park to swimming in the River Pool.
 Memorial Park, located in the center of town, is the city's largest park and hosts various civic events.
 Other parks include Forrestal Park, which is connected to Forrestal Elementary and has a large playground and basketball court; Riverfront Park, hosting numerous events on a peninsula jutting into the Hudson; and Hammond Field, a neighborhood park primarily used for city school district functions.